![]() |

 Kidney Failure After

-Man Sprays Malathion in Home
+Malathion Sprayed in Home

 SOURCE: Journal of the American Medical Association (JAMA),